hackmcgill/mchacks7/README.md

 ## Deployment

-We are using Netlify to compile and host our code.
-When a PR is created, Netlify builds the site and generates a deploy preview to confirm everything is working as expected.
-Once code is merged to `master` branch, Netlify will promote the code to production at `2020.mchacks.ca`.
-Netlify also handles the SSL certificate for this site.
+We are using Vercel to compile and host our code.
+When a PR is created, Vercel builds the site and generates a deploy preview to confirm everything is working as expected.
+Once code is merged to `master` branch, Vercel will promote the code to production at `2020.mchacks.ca`.
+Vercel also handles the SSL certificate for this site.

+Along with deploy previews, the `develop` branch is live at `mchacks7.now.sh` for an easier comparison to production.

 [![Deploy to Vercel](https://vercel.com/button)](/import/project?template=https://github.com/hackmcgill/mchacks7)

 ### Domains

 The primary domain for this site `mchacks.ca` is registered with the HackMcGill Namecheap and DNS is with Cloudflare.
-The secondary domain `mchacks.io` is registered with Cloudflare. `2020.mchacks.ca` and `2020.mchacks.io` have CNAME records pointing to `mchacks7.netlify.com`.
+The secondary domain `mchacks.io` is registered with Cloudflare. `2020.mchacks.ca` and `2020.mchacks.io` have CNAME records pointing to `cname.vercel-dns.com`.